brandonyongys/brandonyongys.github.io/_pages/about.md

 My meaningful healthcare data scientist work started at Singapore General Hospital, which is where I am still at!
 It is also where I got know a lot of like-minded people who wish to contribute back to the public good by improving the

-Whenever I have some down time here and there, I enjoy reading [reddit](http://reddit.com) and plan my next escape.
-Tentatively, I am due
+Whenever I have some down time here and there, I enjoy reading [reddit](http://reddit.com) and start planning my next escape.
+One of my to-do list is to visit the North or South Pole!
+And also, see the aurora with my own eyes.

+At the moment, I am still setting up my github.
+So pardon the tardiness.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.